One of the questions people ask the most is if they should pay down debt or save?

 You never know if the housing market is going to go up or down.
 Think about the 2008 housing crash.
 If you put all of your money into your home, this could have destroyed your financial future.
 If you have more of a diversified portfolio, you can eliminate some of this risk.

 You can contribute to an IRA with pre-tax dollars.
 Essentially, this means that you don’t have to pay taxes on the money you contribute until you go to withdrawal your funds in retirement.
 This is also true for a traditional 401(k) accounts.
-Currently, you can contribute up to $18,500 tax-deferred.
-By putting all of your money toward your debt you are missing out on this opportunity to save money on your taxes.
+Currently, you can contribute up to $19,000 tax-deferred.
+By putting all of your money toward your debt, you are missing out on this opportunity to save money on your taxes.

 Not only are you cutting your tax bill but also you are setting yourself up for the future.
-When you invest in the market you have the opportunity to capitalize on compounding interest.
+When you invest in the market, you have the opportunity to capitalize on compounding interest.
 In my opinion, compound interest is pure magic!
 Now some people may question whether you should take on risk when you have a debt to pay off.

 What if the market falls when you are paying down debt, wouldn’t that money have been better allocated to paying down debt?
-It’s a reasonable question, however, not everything is so black and white; there are safe investments that you can contribute your retirement funds towards such as fixed indexed annuities.
+It’s a reasonable question; however, not everything is so black and white; there are safe investments that you can contribute your retirement funds towards such as fixed indexed annuities.

-Sure, you won't get all the market gains, but the money is safe and you can take advantage of tax breaks without betting the farm.
+Sure, you won't get all the market gains, but the money is safe, and you can take advantage of tax breaks without betting the farm.
 Not funding your retirement accounts could also increase your health insurance costs.
 If you purchase your insurance through the Marketplace, they base your premium on your taxable income.
 If you are contributing to retirement accounts, you have the potential to lower your taxable income as well as your premium for health care.
 See: Hacking The ACA

 By not making saving a priority, you could end up in more debt.
 Let’s say you only save $100 a month.
 Your emergency fund is only about $1,000.
-All of the sudden your radiator goes out in your car which can cost up to $1193.
+All of a sudden your radiator goes out in your car which can cost up to $1193.
 Unfortunately, yours costs just that.
 With no additional savings, you have to put $193 on credit.

 Then a big storm comes and rips off some of your shingles.
 It turns out you need a new roof.
 Now what?
 You are suddenly in debt above your head.
 So, if you were putting the majority of your money into your home or paying off debt, you would have nothing to take care of emergencies.

 What happens if you take a pay cut or lose your job?
 How will you afford the high payments?
 At least with some savings, you could boost your income for a while you get on your feet.
-Keep in mind, if you have so much debt, you may honestly need to talk to a lawyer about bankruptcy.
-I’m not advocating shirking responsibilities, but sometimes you get dealt a bad hand: disability, health issue etc.
+Keep in mind.
+If you have so much debt, you may honestly need to talk to a lawyer about bankruptcy.
+I’m not advocating shirking responsibilities, but sometimes you get dealt a bad hand: disability, health issue, etc.

 Just like in the example above, it may be too late to save.
 You may need your money now.
 You can balance paying off debt, savings, and invest.
 You don’t have to only bet on your home.
 The other disadvantage of waiting to save until you pay off your home is you are missing out on other investment opportunities.

 Missing out on compound interest can be a huge mistake when saving for your retirement.
 You are also missing out on all of the tax advantages of contributing to retirement accounts.
-Let’s say you contribute 5K to your 401k, this could save you about 3k in taxes.
+Let’s say you contribute 5K to your 401k.
+This could save you about 3k in taxes.
 Essentially, you could have more money to put toward debt or other investments.
 Balancing debt repayment, saving, and investing, is key to your financial success.

 Dave is wrong!
 Don’t allow him to make you feel inadequate to manage your own money.
 For that matter, don’t let any financial guru or corporation convince you that you can’t make great financial decisions.
 You have the knowledge and tools to manage your own money.
 You can balance paying off debt, saving, and invest in your future.